particle-iot/docs/src/content/reference/device-os/firmware.md

 `CellularSignal`
 - `rssi`: (`int`) is the signal strength with range -113dBm to -51dBm (in 2dBm steps).
 This variable also doubles as an error response for the entire struct; positive return values indicate an error with:
     - 1: indicating a Cellular module or time-out error
-    - 2: the module responded that the rssi value is not known, not detectable or currently not available.
+    - 2: the module responded that the RSSI value is not known, not detectable or currently not available.
 - `qual`: (`int`) is a number in UMTS RAT indicating the Energy per Chip/Noise ratio in dB levels of the current cell.
 This value ranges from 0 to 49, higher numbers indicate higher signal quality.

 **Note**: `qual` is not supported on 2G Electrons (Model G350) and will return 0.